 Dr. Anthony K. H. Tung is an associate professor in the Department of Computer Science, National University of Singapore (NUS).
 He received both his B.Sc.(2nd Class Honour) and M.Sc. in computer sciences from the National University of Singapore in 1997 and 1998 respectively.
 In 2001, he receive the Ph.D. in computer sciences from Simon Fraser University (SFU).
 His research interests involve various aspects of databases and data mining (KDD) including buffer management, frequent pattern discovery, spatial clustering, outlier detection and classification analysis.
 Recent interest also includes data mining for microarray data and 3D protein structures, spatial indexing, sequences searches and data stream processing.

-Limsoon Wong is a KITHCT chair professor in the School of Computing and a professor in the Yong Loo Lin School of Medicine at the National University of Singapore.
+Limsoon Wong is a Kwan Im Thong Hood Cho Temple Chair Professor in the School of Computing and a professor (by courtesy) in the Yong Loo Lin School of Medicine at the National University of Singapore.
 Before that, he was the Deputy Executive Director for Research at A*STAR's Institute for Infocomm Research.
 He currently works mostly on knowledge discovery technologies and their application to biomedicine.
 He is a Fellow of the ACM, named in 2013 for his contributions to database theory and computational biology.
 His other awards include the 2003 FEER Asian Innovation Gold Award, for his work on treatment optimization of childhood leukemias, and the ICDT 2014 Test of Time Award for his work on naturally embedded query languages.
 He serves/served on the editorial boards of Information Systems, Journal of Bioinformatics and Computational Biology, Bioinformatics, Biology Direct, IEEE/ACM Transactions on Computational Biology and Bioinformatics, Drug Discovery Today, Journal of Biomedical Semantics, and Methods.
 He is also an ACM Books Area Editor.
 He is a co-founder and chairman of Molecular Connections in India.
 He received his BSc(Eng) in 1988 from Imperial College London and his PhD in 1994 from University of Pennsylvania.